Overview

 from pipecat.adapters.schemas.tools_schema import ToolsSchema

-# Define weather function using standardized schema
+# Define function schema

 weather_function = FunctionSchema(